acarlson98/acarlson98/README.md

 ## Hi there 👋

-I'm a software engineer from Nebraska with experience in both low-level embedded software and high-level website development.

 <!--
 **acarlson98/acarlson98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.